jeffjiang13/notable/README.md

 For more detailed information about setup and configuration, visit the [Documentation Page](#).

 ## Support
-For support, email us at support@notionclone.com or open an issue in the GitHub repository.
+For support, email me at jeff.jiang13@gmail.com or open an issue in the GitHub repository.

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.